Perturbative quantum Monte Carlo method for nuclear physics

-where $M_0 = :e^{-a_t (K + V_0)}:$ is the zeroth order transfer matrix and we have omitted the $\mathcal{O}(a_{t}^{2})$ terms.
+where $M_{0}=:e^{-a_{t}(K+V_{0})}:$ is the zeroth order transfer matrix and we have omitted the $\mathcal{O}(a_{t}^{2})$ terms.
 In Eq.~(\ref{eq:expansion_of_psi}) and what follows, we use the subscripts to denote the perturbative orders and the symbols with $\delta$ to represent the corrections.
-For example, $E_{0}$, $E_{1}=E_{0}+\delta E_{1}$ and $E_{2}=E_{1}+\delta E_{2}$ represent the energy at the zeroth, first and second order, respectively.
-The normalized wave function can be written as
+The normalized wave function is